 Dev Blog - Equipment

-There are 6 total Tiers of each armor and weapon type in the game currently.
-A tier is a fully new piece of equipment, the base version of almost every armor and weapon in the game is created through crafting (with a few exceptions).
-Crafters are not only able to make different tiers of equipment depending on their skill, but having an exceptional crafter in your social circle (or one you can hire out) will also provide additional value of saving you silver (will share more in infusing section).
-You can recognize a Tier by the Visual Icon of the item.
-A higher Tier piece of equipment will always have a new Icon.
+There are 6 total Tiers for each armor and weapon type in the game currently.
+A tier is a fully new piece of equipment, the base version of virtually every armor and weapon in the game is created through crafting (with a few exceptions like tutorial equipment).
+Crafters are not only able to make different tiers of equipment, but being an exceptional crafter can also save you plenty of Silver (more on this later).
+Each Equipment Tier has its own unique equipment icon (unlike Grades).

-Based on an items Tier, it will have a set amount of possible Attributes and Sub Stats it can have.
+Based on an item's Tier, it will have a set amount of possible Attributes and Sub Stats it can have.
 These Attributes and Sub Stats are randomized when a piece of Equipment is crafted.
-Below you can see more:

 Tier 1 - No Attributes